ASPECTS of BALKAN PHOTOGRAPHY: For a common narrative

 People

+People who are transformed into heroes of a photographic narrative while stopping at bus stops.
+Body postures, cultural, emotional, political stances.
 People alone.
 In pairs.
 More people or less people.
 Like a microcosm.
 So many and so different from each other.
 They may or may not want to meet.
 They have avoided, desired, chased, got tired, ignored.
 Unique, unprecedented figures within an equally unique composition.
 A line of microcosms never to be repeated.

 Up close everyone’s existence is unique.
 The sum of a powerful differentiality.
 When viewing from far away, the distance alters that perception.
 It standardises and concentrates.
 The uniqueness collapses.
 Faces, expressions, aesthetics and body types become smaller and lean towards an undefined repetition.
 They form a motif where faces turn into dots.
 They transform and they become standardised.
 Human barcodes at bus stops like “products”.
 Tiles, Mosaics, Asphalt.
 But not only that.
 Within an absolute, monotonous, painful, flattening grey.